neo0oo/Iris-Flowers-Models/README.md

 # Iris-Flowers-Models
 In this project, I used the very famous Iris flower data set to compare and create accurate models.
+I split the data set with training data (used to train the model) being 80% and testing data (validating the model) being 20%.
+I then created several different models and compared them all.
+The Support Vector Machines (SVM) model had the largest estimated accuracy at around 98%.
+I then used this model to make predictions and create accuracy scores.